waheebhashmi/strait/README.md

 ![alt text](https://i.imgur.com/RFpPDPh.png)

 # Specifications
--Created in Swift 5 using Xcode
+- Created in Swift 5 using Xcode
--Built the layout, completed game design and implementation using SpriteKit -Simple interface design implementation using a custom UIView
+- Built the layout, completed game design and implementation using SpriteKit
+- Simple interface design implementation using a custom UIView

 ### Usage
 Currently not out on the app store